 Cordis Hotel at Langham Place, Kowloon

-Recently rebranded and refurbished everything is light, bright and contemporary.
-An ultra chic five star hotel offering sensational views Hong Kong skyline and Mongkok below.
+Recently rebranded and refurbished everything is light, bright and contemporary is the ultimate family hotel Hong Kong.
+The Cordis Hotel at Langham Place is a chic five star Hong Kong hotel with family rooms and sensational views Hong Kong skyline and Mongkok below.
 The location is superb, moment walk to the MTR station and at the doorstep of famous Mongkok shopping and markets.

 What makes the The Cordis family friendly is the room configurations, spacious quad share and 2 bedroom family suites invites families to spread out and enjoy.